Families Drained By Alzheimer’s Disease

-Dementia patients and their families are being hit by a ‘care tax’ of more than £20,000 (or about US$25,000) a year, research has revealed.
+Dementia patients and their families are being hit by a ‘care tax’ of more than £20,000 (about $25,000) a year, research has revealed.
 They are forced to ‘break the bank’ to pay for extra basic help from their own pockets because it is not provided by local authorities.

 On top of that, relatives are having to undertake everyday tasks such as washing, feeding and dressing which often forces them to give up jobs.
 It is now estimated that of the £26 billion a year cost of dementia to the UK, patients and their families are picking up two-thirds of the amount – about £17.4 billion.